ucfopen/canvasapi/README.md

 For a more detailed description of how CanvasAPI handles more complex keyword arguments, check out the [Keyword Argument Documentation](http://canvasapi.readthedocs.io/en/stable/keyword-args.html).

-## Contact Us

-Need help?
-Have an idea?
-Just want to say hi?
-Come join us on the [UCF Open Slack Channel](https://ucf-open-slackin.herokuapp.com) and join the `#canvasapi` channel!

 ## Projects Using CanvasAPI

 Since its initial release in June 2016, CanvasAPI has amassed over 100 dependent repositories.
 Many of these include various tools used to enhance the Canvas experience for both instructors and students.